ManrajK5/NBA-Model/README.md

 - Save the trained model

 2. Making Predictions
-Load a saved model and predict outcomes:
+Load a saved model and predict outcomes

 ## Future Work